About National Karate

 Cristian Nelson began training with the National Karate schools in 1983 under the expert tutelage of Grand Master John Worley, who is one of America’s most prominent martial artists.
 He also studied and trained with some of the top professional fighters of our time including National Karate instructors and Kickboxing Champions Scott Masterton, John Longstreet and Terry Norblom.
 Mr. Nelson began his martial arts teaching career in 1987 and as soon as 1990, he was presented with the “School of the Year” award.
 While teaching karate he also doubled his time by attending the University of Minnesota where he studied Business and Communications.
 Mr. Nelson had a successful sport karate career in fighting and in 1994 the N.C.K.A.
 (North Central Karate Association) presented him with the “Top Competitor Award” for sparring.

-In 1995 he moved to the suburbs of Chicago, IL to open National Karate in a new market where there are now 4 NK schools.
+In 1995 he moved to the suburbs of Chicago, IL to open National Karate in a new market where there are now 5 National Karate & Martial Arts schools.
 Over the years he has been recognized with various awards including; the prestigious “Instructor of the Year” award, he is a 6-time winner of the “School of Champions” award (1991-1996), and an 8-time winner of the “School of the Year” award.
 In 2005, he was awarded the “John Worley Leadership Award” for Organizational Excellence.
 In January of 2020, Mr. Nelson was promoted to 8th degree and is currently the only 8th degree black belt in the National Karate organization.
-In 2023, his schools were voted the “Best Martial Arts Studio’s” in the Chicago suburbs for the 12th year in a row by the readers of the Daily Herald newspaper.
-Also, in 2023, he and his staff were honored to be named runner-up “Business of the Year” in the city of South Elgin, IL.
+In 2024, his schools were voted the “Best Martial Arts Studio’s” in the Chicago suburbs for the 13th year in a row by the readers of the Daily Herald newspaper.
+In 2023, he and his staff were honored to be named runner-up “Business of the Year” in the city of South Elgin, IL.

 Mr. Nelson currently oversees the training of over 1,000 students and conducts advanced training for 30 instructors and staff.
 He has also had the unique opportunity to teach National Karate overseas on mission trips to Singapore, Romania and Austria.
 To date, his NK schools in Illinois have promoted 1,968 students to the rank of First-Degree Black Belt.
 He attributes any success and accomplishments to God’s grace and to the help of the great Directors and instructors on his team.
 Mr. Nelson and his wife Kelly (a 3rd Degree Black Belt) live in the western suburbs of Chicago and they have 4 children.